phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

 1. Download the latest Fuseki distribution jena-fuseki-*.zip from http://jena.apache.org/download/#apache-jena-fuseki
 2. Unpack the downloaded file (e.g. apache-jena-fuseki-2.3.0.zip) to the desired folder (e.g. c:\apache-jena-fuseki-2.3.0)

+Fuseki v1.3.0 onwards and Fuseki v2.3.0 onwards require Java 8, so from scratch you have to install this version.

+Theoretically you could set the ```JAVA_HOME``` sytem variable to the location of Java 8, but unfortunately fuseki-server script ignores JAVA_HOME variable while it executes the "java" command.

 ## 2. Installation on Linux

 ### 2.1 Check and set Apache